2-categorical affine symmetries of quantum enveloping algebras: The sl n+1 case

 \subsection{Defining the \texorpdfstring{$E_0$}{E0} functor}

 We define the endofunctor of $\mathcal{H}$ corresponding to the action of $E_0\in U_q^+(\hat{\mathfrak{sl}}_{n+1})$ on $U_q^+(\mathfrak{sl}_{n+1})$.
 Much like the functors for the other $E_i$, it can be expressed as tensoring by a certain bimodule.
-The most important result in this subsection is the one showing that this bimodule is projective as a left module, and that this functor is therefore well-defined on $\mathcal{H}$.
+The most important result in this subsection is the one providing an explicit description of this module, as this will enable various computations later.